Hoodie: United Kingdom

 In 2005, Coombeshead College in the south-west of England allowed the hoodie to become part of the boys' school uniform, but the hood could be put up only when it rained.
 The principal, Richard Haigh, stated that the move would help to calm some of what he called the "hysteria" surrounding the garment.

-The JCB Academy allows hoodies, but only a navy blue type sold in the school shop.

 In February 2006, a 58-year-old teacher who was wearing a hooded top was asked to remove it when entering a Tesco store in Swindon.
 According to the teacher, she was wearing the hood because "my hair's a mess".
 The store did not have a hoodie policy.
 The shop apologized and said it was taking action to "make sure this doesn't happen again."

 In July 2006, David Cameron, leader of the Conservative Party, made a speech suggesting that the hoodie was worn more for defensive than offensive purposes.
 The speech was referred to as "hug a hoodie" by the Labour Party.

 In 2019 the British fashion label Burberry had to apologize for an inappropriate hoodie.
-On its runaway show, the fashion label featured a piece of cloth with a "noose" around the neck, which caused an outrageous reaction in social media.
+In its runway show, the fashion label featured a piece of cloth with a "noose" around the neck, which caused a backlash on social media.

 A March 2020 article in the Belfast Telegraph argued that hoodies were not as associated with the working class as in previous years, noting that Kate Middleton had appeared in a hoodie.